builab/DomainFit/README.md

 > Output: Domain-parsed pdbs (*domains.pdb) and domain information files (*.domains)

 > Note: Unfortunately, there are many *_remainder.seq file produced in the main folder.
-You just need to delete those files manually for now.
+They will be deleted by the script at the end

 	process_predicted_models.py pdb_files domains nocpu

+Alternatively, you can also generate domains using PAE file (https://github.com/tristanic/pae_to_domains).
+Change the pae_graph_resolution from 1 to 5 for more domains.

+	process_predicted_models_using_pae.py pdb_files domains nocpu pae_graph_resolution=1

 ### 3. Save each domain into single PDB file
 Saving domain-separated pdbs using info from the previous step: Parse through domain info and save domains into individual pdbs.
 Additional screenshots are taken of each domain.